clausehound/clausehound-blog/content/blog/what-legal-documents-are-required-to-connect-an-inventor-with-an-investor/index.md

 ---
 title: "What legal documents are required to connect an inventor with an investor?"
 author: frahman@cobaltcounsel.com
-tags: ["Investor","Term Sheet","Shareholder Agreement","frahman","Shareholders Agreement","Investor Term Sheet"]
+tags: ["Term Sheet","Shareholders Agreement","Investor Term Sheet"]
 date: 2017-03-17 11:08:26
 description: "Links from this article:
 Shareholders’ resolutions